-Prerequisites: Module I, Module II, Module III, Module IV, Co-requisite: PTA 500
+Prerequisites: Module I through Module IV, Co-requisite: PTA 500 Total clock hours: 280

 This course is the capstone clinical experience.
 Students are expected to apply all the techniques presented in theory and lab, in a clinical setting under the supervision of a licensed physical therapist or physical therapist assistant, integrating all the concepts they have been exposed to.
-Upon completion of this course, students will be prepared to work in clinical settings under the supervision of a licensed physical therapist or physical therapist assistant.
+Upon completion of this course, students will be prepared to work in clinical settings under the supervision of a licensed physical therapist or physical therapist or physical therapist or physical therapist assistant.